 The information circular prepared for the meeting of shareholders must contain prospectus level disclosure of the resulting issuer assuming completion of the qualifying acquisition, and must be submitted to TSX for pre-clearance prior to distribution.
 If the SPAC imposes additional conditions on the approval of a qualifying acquisition, these conditions must be described in the information circular.
-For example, the SPAC may impose a condition not to proceed with a proposed qualifying acquisition if more than a pre-determined percentage of public holders of securities exercise their conversion rights.
+For example, the SPAC may impose a condition not to proceed with a proposed qualifying acquisition if more than a pre-determined percentage of public holders of securities vote against the proposed qualifying acquisition and exercise their conversion rights.